josh-angert/google-data-analytics-case-study/README.md

 ### 5. Analyzing the Data
 -----------
 I used **_Microfto SQL Server_** in this stage as well, and wrote various queries (using CASE statements, Window Functions, Joins and aggregations) in order to gain insights about the differences between Annual Members and Casual riders.
 [Here is a link to the SQL code](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/4.%20Analyze.sql) (**Note**: the code include comments which explain why I chose to use certain queries, and the results of those queries).
-Here's a brief list of some of the queries used:
+The following is a brief list of some of the queries used:
 - Total number of bike rides (for the full 12-month period): There are about 8% more bike rides with Annual Members than there are with casual riders (about 400,000 more).
 - Number or rides per day and month
 - Average duration of rides (by day and month)